Kamikazee: Formation and early years

-The band is composed of five members who met at the College of Fine Arts of the University of the Philippines, Diliman.
+The band originally started out with five members who met at the College of Fine Arts of the University of the Philippines, Diliman.
 Kamikazee's early gigs were mostly on-campus events in UP Diliman like the annual UP Fair.
-Before they were signed to a major label, they went by the name "Kamikazee Cornflakes", eventually shortening the name to "Kamikazee".
+Before signing on to a major label, they went by the name "Kamikazee Cornflakes", eventually shortening the name to "Kamikazee".
 Their early shows included performances of the songs "Mmm Sarap", "Tsinelas", a cover of singer Ariel Rivera's "Sana Kahit Minsan", and Britney Spears' "Lucky".

 Their live performances have since been known for using expletives, sexually suggestive dances, and references to genitalia.
 Despite such antics, their music incorporates many elements of modern rock music, such as pop-punk, grunge and nu metal on some of their songs.
-Band drummer Bords Burdeos was also recognized for his drumwork, which according to fans and critics, added extra flair to the band's songs.
+Band drummer Allan Burdeos was also recognized for his skill, which according to fans and critics, added extra flair to the band's songs.

 Kamikazee released their first studio album in 2002.
-The album's carrier single was a heavy cover version of Britney Spears' "Lucky".
-Other notable songs include "Girlfriend", "Ung Tagalog", "Tsinelas" and their cover of Ariel Rivera's "Sana Kahit Minsan".
-In 2005, the band released "Chiksilog" as part of the Ragnarok MMORPG compilation album Rok On!.
+The album's carrier single was a heavy cover version of Britney Spears' Lucky.
+Other notable songs include Girlfriend, Ung Tagalog, Tsinelas and their cover of Ariel Rivera's Sana Kahit Minsan.
+In 2005, the band released Chiksilog as part of Rok On!, a multi-artist compilation album to promote Ragnarok Online.